Rhode Island Disability Benefits: 3 Ways to Get Payments

 A Qualified Healthcare Provider (QHP) must certify that you cannot perform your usual work duties for health reasons.
 The provider needs to estimate how long your condition stops you from working.
 The state may also require an appointment with an impartial medical examiner to confirm your qualifying disability.
 If you don’t make or keep this scheduled appointment, you might lose your benefits.

-Thankfully, you won’t owe income taxes on temporary Rhode Island disability.
-Also, you can receive regular work wages, sick leave or vacation pay as well as these payments!
+Thankfully, you won’t owe income taxes on temporary disability benefits in Rhode Island.
+Also, you can receive regular work wages, sick leave, or vacation pay as well as these payments!
 You can also file a TDI claim for pregnancy or childbirth-related disabilities, but not maternity leave.

 How to Apply for Rhode Island TDI Benefits